Heckler & Koch G41: Barrel

 The cold hammer-forged barrel has a hexagonal polygonal bore.
 It comes rifled for either the NATO-standard, Belgian SS109 62 grain bullet with a twist of 178 mm (1:7 in) or in a 305 mm (1:12 in) twist for use with American .223 Remington/5.56×45mm ammunition with the M193 55 grain projectile.
-The bore chamber is fluted to assist in the extraction of spent cartridges.
+The barrel end of the chamber is fluted to assist in the extraction of spent cartridges.
 The barrel is equipped with a flash suppressor that is also designed to launch rifle grenades.

 Sights

-The firearm is equipped with a relatively low iron sight line that consists of a Drehvisier a rotary rear drum and hooded front post.
+The firearm is equipped with a relatively low iron sight line that consists of a Drehvisier rotary rear drum and hooded front post.
 The rear sight is mechanically adjustable for both windage and elevation with the help of tools.
-This deliberately prevents non-armorers to (re)zero the iron sight line.
+This deliberately prevents non-armorers from (re)zeroing the iron sight line.
 The rotary drum features an open V-notch (numbered 1) for rapid target acquisition, close range, low light and impaired visibility use and three apertures (numbered 2, 3 and 4) used for: 200–400 m in 100 m increments for more precise aiming.
 The 1 V-notch and 2 or 200 m aperture settings have an identical point of aim.
 The V-notch and apertures are calibrated for 5.56×45mm NATO ball ammunition.

 The receiver housing has a NATO pattern optics mount (meeting STANAG 2324) that replaced HK’s claw-mount system used to mount day (typically the Hensoldt 4×24 telescopic sight) or night aiming optics.

 The Hensoldt Fero 4×24 telescopic sight and mount assembly were developed for designated marksman use.
 The Fero elevation knob features Bullet Drop Compensation (BDC) settings for 100–600 m in 100 m increments calibrated for 5.56×45mm NATO ball ammunition.